javorszky/cassidoo-21-sep-2020/readme.md

 ## assumptions

 The value 0 is always going to be a different sign to the previous asteroid.
 They always get destroyed.
+It doesn't matter whether the value used is `0` or `-0`.